-Geoscience ANALYST is a free 3D visualization application suitable for viewing models created with SKUA-GOCADTM.
+Geoscience ANALYST is a free 3D visualisation application suitable for viewing models created with SKUA-GOCADTM.
 Most native SKUA-GOCAD file format can be opened and examined using Geoscience ANALYST.
-ASCII, ESRI, geo-referenced images and Geosoft files can also be imported.
+ASCII, ESRI, georeferenced images and Geosoft files can also be imported.

 Adobe Acrobat Reader can be used to view 3D models that have been converted to .pdf format.